-These greens are simple enough to whip up for a weeknight meal, but have enough flavor to serve to guests or as a holiday side dish—again, to break up other richer dishes on the plate.
-I’ve served these quick, easy vegan collard greens at elegant dinner parties and they were a big hit.
+That said, the simple addition of apple cider vinegar at the end, along with the smoked paprika and garlic, really give this recipe an extra pop of flavor.
+These greens are simple enough to whip up for a weeknight meal, but have enough panache to serve to guests or as a holiday side dish—again, to break up other richer dishes on the plate.
+I've served these quick, easy vegan collard greens at elegant dinner parties and they were a big hit.

 Whether you're looking for a way out of the spinach/kale rut, a simple comfort food recipe, or a smoky, tangy flavorful side to complement an elegant entree, these greens can do it all.

-- 2 bunches collard greens cut into 1/2 ribbons (about 2 lbs)
+- 2 pounds bunches collard greens ribs removed (see above) and cut into ½ ribbons (about 2 lbs)

 - 4 cloves garlic smashed and diced